'We Don't Feel Forgotten At All': Alaska Fires Up COVID-19 Vaccine Rollout

 "Our job was to keep ourselves, as well as all of our luggage, in the sled as we bounced along through the snow," she said.

 Bengaard and her team performed most of their vaccinations at village clinics.
-But for a few elders who couldn't make it, they also paid a few home visits to deliver shots.
+But for a few elders who couldn't make it, they also paid home visits to deliver shots.

 One went to a 92-year-old woman who Bengaard said grew up fearing a pandemic after her parents lived through the 1918 flu, which decimated Alaska Native villages.

-Hodges, the doctor with the frozen needle, is chief of staff at Southwest Alaska's regional tribal health provider, Yukon-Kuskokwim Health Corp. and she helped plan airborne vaccine distribution to some three-dozen villages.
+Hodges, the doctor with the frozen needle, is chief of staff at Southwest Alaska's regional tribal health provider, Yukon-Kuskokwim Health Corp., and she helped plan vaccine distribution flights to some three-dozen villages.
 The effort was branded Operation Togo, a reference to one of the sled dogs that helped carry diphtheria serum to Nome in 1925.

 "I could hardly sleep the night before we went out," Hodges said.
 "I was so excited."